TheNewStellW/vmware-operations-guide/content/Miscellaneous/Chapter 5 - Log Insight/4.5.2-vrealize-operations/_index.md

 ![](4.5.2-fig-33.png)

-When you see “uploaded into reserved” that means the upgrade process has started.
-When you see “Completed operation CLEANUP for pakID” that means the upgrade process for that node has been completed successfully.
+When you see "uploaded into reserved" that means the upgrade process has started.
+When you see "Completed operation CLEANUP for pakID" that means the upgrade process for that node has been completed successfully.
 The following shows examples of actual messages you should expect to see.

 ![](4.5.2-fig-34.png)

-The “Overall events over time” widget is showing the proportion of all logs generated during the upgrade.
+The "Overall events over time" widget is showing the proportion of all logs generated during the upgrade.

-The “Overall errors, warnings and exceptions” widget is showing the proportion of all logs with errors, warnings and exceptions generated during the upgrade.
+The "Overall errors, warnings and exceptions" widget is showing the proportion of all logs with errors, warnings and exceptions generated during the upgrade.

 The second row of the dashboard shows 2 widgets.
 They cover the main two services responsible for upgrade: PAK Manager and CaSa.
 The widget monitoring errors, warnings and exceptions generated from that services.